joonleesky/LeetCode/Readme.md

 #### Two-pointer technique

 - O(n) time complexity to compute the sum of sub-arrays
-- For a singly linked list, you cannot use this techinuqe
+- For a singly linked list, you cannot use this technique
 - LeetCode: 0015-3sum, 0042-trapping-rain-water
 ```
 left_idx = 0, right_idx = 1